DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Related Work

 \rparagraph{Query Decomposition and Enhancement} Query enhancement has proven effective across retrieval tasks.
 Query2Doc~\citep{wang2023query2doc} and HyDE~\citep{gao2023precisehyde} generate pseudo-documents to expand semantic coverage.
-SemanticSearch~\citep{gao2024semantic} augments the informal statement by prompting an LLM to translate the query into a detailed statement with both informal and formal expressions.
+LeanSearch~\citep{gao2024semantic} augments the informal statement by prompting an LLM to translate the query into a detailed statement containing both informal and formal expressions.
 However, they only evaluated with similar theorem retrieval but not on the downstream formalization.
-More relevant to our work, query decomposition has shown success in multi-hop question answering ~\citep{ammann2025questiondecomposition}, where breaking complex questions into sub-queries improves retrieval of distinct information aspects. \citet{zhao2023decomposingenigma} and \citet{jiang2022draft} applied similar decompositions to theorem proving, showing the effectiveness of divide and conquer in formal math.
+More relevant to our work, query decomposition has shown success in multi-hop question answering ~\citep{ammann2025questiondecomposition}, where breaking complex questions into sub-queries improves retrieval of distinct information aspects. \citet{zhao2023decomposingenigma} and \citet{jiang2022draft} applied similar decompositions to theorem proving, showing the effectiveness of divide-and-conquer in formal math.
 Despite these successes, no prior work has applied decomposition to informal mathematical statements for autoformalization.
+Specifically, generic query augmentation methods fail to capture the strict dependency structure within theorems.
+To bridge this gap, \drift employs \textit{atomic decomposition} to directly map mathematical concepts to their formal definitions.
+Furthermore, unlike similarity-based theorem selection, \drift conditions its theorem selection on the retrieved dependencies, ensuring the selected theorems explicitly demonstrate the required syntactic usage of those definitions.